kate-bagenzo/strawberry-starter/src/posts/user-ref.md

     - `index.md`
         - This is the homepage of your blog.
 - `social.png`
-    - This appears in the preview card used to link to your blog on social media.
+    - This image appears in the preview card used when linking to your blog on social media.
 - `.env`
-    - This is a template showing what a proper `.env.local` file should look like.
+    - This is a template explaining what a proper `.env.local` file should look like.
 - `.env.local`
     * This file isn't created by default (for security reasons).
     * Putting your Neocities API key here is necessary for `npm run upload` to work.